Project-NeonFN/NeonSwitchAdapter/README.md

 # NeonSwitchAdapter
 Testing Currently
 -----------------
-Im Currently Testing The NeonSwitchAdapter.nro At The Moment
+Im Currently Testing The NeonSwitchAdapter.nro At The Moment So Dont Use It Yet
 ------------------